Our care – supporting people to be well, independent and at home

 HOPE (Helping Overcome Problems Effectively)

-HOPE is a 6-week programme to help people with confidence, skills and knowledge to manage their health conditions.
-The programme not only provides tools and techniques but also peer support; connecting people within the local community who share lived experience of health and wellbeing issues.
+HOPE is a six-week programme to help people to develop confidence, skills and knowledge to manage their health conditions.
+The programme not only provides tools and techniques but also peer support, connecting people within the local community who share lived experience of health and wellbeing issues.
 The programme supports people to identify goals and strengths, empowering them to take greater control of their wellbeing, and focus on what matters to them.
 By connecting people with others in their local area, the programme aims to help them build a network of support which they can then sustain after the course has finished.

 Volunteer Lifestyles Screening

 Torbay Hospital is the first hospital in the South West to provide a Volunteer Lifestyles Screening service.
 Volunteers are trained to provide lifestyles screening and brief advice to people across various areas of the hospital, including the Emergency Assessment Unit (EAU) and pre-assessment wards.
 Volunteers can provide information and signposting for smoking, alcohol, physical activity, debt, carers support and nutrition.
 They can also refer patients who may need extra help and support directly to other services for more specialist advice.

 Intermediate Care can be provided for a limited period of time to people who need extra support and care following a period of ill health including supporting people to come home quicker following a stay in hospital.
 Intermediate Care teams are made up of nurses, therapists and social workers, with dedicated medical and pharmacy support enabling them to manage people who have complex needs outside of hospital.
 The service operates seven days a week.

 Referrals to Intermediate Care are from GPs, community and hospital teams.